UQ Social Timetable

 -

-Designed a user-friendly interface allowing users to select the size of the array, the sorting algorithm, and the speed of the visualization.
+Designed a user-friendly interface allowing users to select the size of the array, the sorting algorithm, and the speed of the visualisation.

 -